lalitrout/TravelBUG/README.md

-# Airbnb Clone
+# TravelBUG🐞 - Once bitten by the travel bug, there’s no cure.

-This project is a clone of Airbnb, built to replicate the core features of the popular online marketplace for lodging, primarily for educational purposes.
+This project is inspired from Airbnb, built to replicate the core features of the popular online marketplace for lodging, primarily for educational purposes.

 ---